AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/011-my-own-prince.md

 The vampire walked away from me with a growl.
 I reached out and tried to grab him but he was already out of my range of motion.
 I stumbled as I got off the stool and he caught me.
 "Fuck!
 Man.
 Just sit down and leave it alone.
 Or better yet go to bed."

 "I'm fine.
 And if I go to sleep I'll try to find **him**.
 I'm not drunk."
 I protested.
-"I tripped over the bar stool in
+"I tripped over the bar stool because I was in a hurry."

+He laughed.
+I stood staring at him as he laughed at me.
+"Dude, if you could see yourself.
+Look, Nox is fine.
+I promise you.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQ2Mzk0NzU0LDIwODkzMjAxOTgsLTEyOT
-U5NTc1MjYsLTQ1NzU0MjcyNF19
+eyJoaXN0b3J5IjpbLTIyNzQ1Mjk4NywyMDg5MzIwMTk4LC0xMj
+k1OTU3NTI2LC00NTc1NDI3MjRdfQ==
 -->